minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 Adding users through a CSV file
 -------------------------------

 Adding multiple users at a time to OpenKAT can be done using a CSV file.
+To make this work SMTP should be configured.

 How does it work?
 *****************